digitalservicebund/digitalcheck-apps/README.md

 npm run docker
 ```

-The pipeline includes a job to build the Docker Image and push it to GitHub Packages.
-This job is currently deactivated.
-To enable it you need to remove the `&& false` from the end of the `if` predicate of the `build-and-push-image` job.

 ### DIY

 If you're familiar with deploying node applications, the built-in Remix app server is production-ready.